 What notable personnel does the Malaysian team have?

-Of course, the Malaysian team continues to put their faith in three quality naturalized players: Endrick, Paulo Josue (Brazilian origin), Romel Morales (Colombian origin) along with a series of names such as Hector Hevel (from the Netherlands), Gabriel Palermo (Spain), Matthew Davies (Australia), La'Vere Corbin-Ong (Barbados), Quentin Cheng (China), Daniel Ting, Stuart Wilkin, Hong Wan (England), Dion Cools (Belgium), Fergus Tierney (Scotland) and Nooa Laine (Finland).
-Not stopping there, in a sharing session with the Malaysian media, coach Cklamovski also revealed that more foreign players will soon join the Malaysian team and the remaining problem is just procedures and paperwork.
+Of course, the Malaysian team continues to put their faith in 3 quality naturalized players: Endrick, Paulo Josue (Brazilian origin), Romel Morales (Colombian origin) and a series of names such as Hector Hevel (from the Netherlands), Gabriel Palermo (Spain), Matthew Davies (Australia), La'Vere Corbin-Ong (Barbados), Quentin Cheng (China), Daniel Ting, Stuart Wilkin, Hong Wan (England), Dion Cools (Belgium), Fergus Tierney (Scotland) and Nooa Laine (Finland).
+Not stopping there, in a sharing session with the Malaysian media, Coach Cklamovski also revealed that there will be more foreign players joining the Malaysian team soon and the remaining problem is just procedures and paperwork.

 Another highlight of this gathering is the presence of Jose Baxter, a former English football prodigy who played for Everton in the Premier League.
-At the age of 32, Baxter was brought into the coaching staff of the Malaysian national team to provide tactical and technical support to the attacking players.
+At the age of 32, Baxter was included in the coaching staff of the Malaysian team with the role of supporting the attacking players in terms of tactics and skills.
 Having a veteran in the Premier League is a move that shows that FAM is not only looking for good personnel on the field but also investing heavily in the coaching staff, aiming to upgrade their overall level.

 Thanhnien.vn